chilio/laravel-dusk-ci/README.md

 ### **Usage:**

-Make sure your **DuskTestCase** class in /tests/DuskTestCase.php matches all attributes, like drive options, host url, and port, like in this example **[DuskTestCase.php](https://github.com/chilio/laravel-dusk-ci/blob/master/examples/DuskTestCase.php)**  # there are some modifications which **you need to apply (especially --no-sandbox in $options for driver)!!!**, these changes should not affect your local dev environment, otherwise there might be something else wrong with your project.
+Make sure your **DuskTestCase** class in /tests/DuskTestCase.php matches all attributes, like drive options, host url, and port, like in this example **[DuskTestCase.php](https://github.com/chilio/laravel-dusk-ci/blob/master/examples/DuskTestCase.php)**  # there are some modifications which **you need to apply (especially --no-sandbox in $options for driver)!**, these changes should not affect your local dev environment, otherwise there might be something else wrong with your project.

 In your .gitlab-ci.yml use this image like: